the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter1.md

 That approach is often used to add React to an existing application that is managed with npm.

 Unfortunately that's not everything.
 You would have to deal with [Babel](http://babeljs.io/) to make your application aware of JSX (the React syntax) and JavaScript ES6.
-Babel transpiles your code so that browsers can interpret ES6 and JSX.
+Babel transpiles your code so that browsers can interpret JavaScript ES6 and JSX.
 Not all browsers are capable of interpreting the syntax.
 The setup includes a lot of configuration and tooling.
 It can be overwhelming for React newcomers to bother with all the configuration.

 Because of this reason, Facebook introduced *create-react-app* as a zero-configuration React solution.
 The next chapter will show you how to setup your application by using this bootstrapping tool.